 To build the framing for each wall:

-- Begin by temporarily screwing a 2-by-4 top plate and 2-by-4 bottom plate together face to face
+- Begin by temporarily screwing a 2 x 4″ top plate and 2 x 4″ bottom plate together face to face

 - Set this pair on its edge on the plywood floor

-- Mark the position of the wall studs on the edges of both of these 2-by-4s, spacing the center of each stud 24 inches apart
+- Mark the position of the wall studs on the edges of both of these 2 x 4’s, spacing the center of each stud 24″ apart

 The plans show detailed layouts for all walls and how to frame door and window openings.
-However, the plans don’t offer measurements for these openings because this shed is perfect for using scrounged windows and doors, and these can be of any size.
+However, these plans don’t offer measurements for these openings to give you a chance to use scrounged and recycled windows and doors, which can be of any size.
+Or, you can buy some ready made for storage sheds at your local homestore or even on Amazon.
 You can hinge doors directly onto the rough frame of the shed, but attaching windows will work a little differently.

-A salvaged wooden sash can be fixed permanently into the shed frame, but beware: Fixed windows such as these attract and trap flies, making a buzzing, dirty mess.
+A salvaged wooden sash can be fixed permanently into the shed frame, but fixed windows like those attract and trap flies, making a buzzing, dirty mess.
 I suggest using another type of window.
 If you do, you’ll need to create a rough window frame opening large enough to accommodate the entire window unit, with an extra half-inch clearance on the sides, top and bottom for adjustment.

 - Space them about 8 feet apart on the floor